Miami Chapter 7 Bankruptcy Lawyer

 Chapter 7 bankruptcy is known as a “liquidation bankruptcy.”
 The key idea behind this type of bankruptcy is that all of a debtor’s nonexempt assets are liquidated in order to repay creditors what they are owed, and then the debtor’s remaining debts are discharged.

 Certain types of debt are not eligible for discharge, such as child support debt or tax debt.
-While student loan debt can be very difficult to discharge, it is not impossible to do so.

 Passing the Means Test and Eligibility for Chapter 7 Bankruptcy in Miami

 If you are a consumer (and not a business) and want to file for Chapter 7 bankruptcy, you may need to show that you can pass the “means test” to prove that it would not be an abuse of the bankruptcy system for you to receive a discharge of your debts under Chapter 7.
 What is the means test and how does it work?